University of Newcastle

 Type of institution: University/Higher Education Institution

-The Bachelor of Computer Systems Engineering (Honours) / Bachelor of Computer Science is a 5 year program comprising 400 units, of which up to 360 units are core courses, up to 50 units are compulsory or directed courses for the Computer Science major, and 10 units are elective courses.
-Students will have the opportunity to undertake an industry related project in their final year and must also complete 12 weeks of industrial experience throughout the program.
-A graded honours classification in engineering is awarded on the basis of superior performance throughout the program.
-The Bachelor of Computer Science component of this combined program may be awarded with Distinction on the basis of superior performance throughout the program.
+The Bachelor of Computer Science is a 3 year program comprising 240 units, of which 160 units are core courses, 60 units are compulsory or directed courses for the Computer Science major, and 20 units are elective courses.
+The Bachelor of Computer Science may be awarded with Distinction on the basis of superior performance throughout the program.

 Standard entry requirements

 Credit transfer agreements with TAFE NSW and other education providers are under continuous negotiation.
-A Bachelor of Computer Science (Honours) is available as an additional year to meritorious students.
+A Bachelor of Computer Science (Honours) is available also available to meritorious students, as an additional year of full-time or equivalent part-time study.